-INIX "root" privileged accounts
+INIX "root" privileged accounts (Chapter 3 in USAH)

-If a process has a userid of 0, many restrictions such as permission checks from processes are not enforced.
+If a process has a userid of 0, this removes most restrictions such as permission checks from processes.
 These are generally called "root" processes; root processes can, tattoueba:

-Mount and unmount file systems - however, that's not quite true on Linux machines; the mount(8) program is now being suid to root on some (many) distributions, and if the keyword user is specified in a mount point defined in /etc/fstab, then newer versions of the mount program will allow a user to mount or unmount that specific filesystem.
-(This is becoming a very smooth process in many distributions, and plugging in/removing a USB drive is now usually pleasant experience.
-If you use LVM to create a volume group on a USB drive, then you get a consistent logical name in /dev space.)
+Mount and unmount file systems - however, that's not quite true on Linux machines; the mount(8) program is now being suid to root on some (many) distributions, and if the keyword user is specified in a mount point defined in /etc/fstab, then the mount program will allow a user to mount or unmount that specific filesystem.

-2. Root processes can set a process's filesystem root to a subdirectory of a filesystem via chroot(2)
+2. Root processes can set a process's filesystem root to a subdirectory of a filesystem via chroot()